 Some folders contain device-specific information – for example, the App Data folder on Windows machines.
 It will contain information related to all the files on your device and not about the program files on the server.
-If an attempt is made to sync both your App Data folder and server’s App Data folder, the files will change and your applications/programs might not work properly.
+If an attempt is made to sync both your App Data folder and the server’s App Data folder, the files will change, and your applications/programs might not work properly.
 No need to say that server would contain programs that are not installed on your machine.
 So a sync would create new folders related to those programs and would sync them to your machine – resulting in the junk as these files are of no use without the programs being installed on your machine.

 Redirection is the concept of being able to sync only data folders with server copies.
 In case your device needs special applications that default to save files in Work Folders, the applications would have to be installed separately on your device or devices.
 You can’t expect the application programs to sync and get installed using Work Folders because plenty of other things are also related to program files – one of the major things being the Windows registry and the App Data folder.
 So we can safely say that Work Folders are meant for data files only.

 Example of redirection of Special folders to Work Folders

-The base of redirection is to create a new GPO where you tweak a folder’s properties so that it points to Work Folders location.
-In this example, as presented on the Microsoft blog, we are creating a new GPO to redirect special folder Documents to Work Folders.
+The base of redirection is to create a new GPO where you tweak a folder’s properties to point to the Work Folders location.
+In this example, as presented on the Microsoft blog, we are creating a new GPO redirecting special folder Documents to Work Folders.
 Here is how to go about it:

 - Create a GPO

 - Navigate to User Configuration -> Windows Settings -> Folder Redirection -> Documents

-- Change the settings to BASIC so that everyone’s Document folder is included in Work Folders
+- Change the settings to BASIC so that everyone’s Document folder is included in the Work Folders

 - Change the settings under Target Folder Location to Redirect to Following Location